vimeo/php-mysql-engine/README.md

   It might make sense to test with a separate database instance – this is we have done at Vimeo.
 But databases like MySQL are designed to be filled with lots of long-lasting data, whereas unit tests write small amounts of very short-lived data.
 This means that extra care has to be taken to make sure that test databases are truncated between tests, which creates a performance issue.

 PHP MySQL Engine takes a different approach - it parses and executes `SELECT`, `INSERT`, `UPDATE`, and `DELETE` queries against an in-memory "database" stored in PHP arrays.
 As long as the amount of data used for testing is small, this solves the problems mentioned above.

+## Caveat Emptor

+Unlike [Psalm](https://github.com/vimeo/psalm), this package is not designed with a wide audience in mind.
+For a project to really benefit from this library it should already have a large number of unit tests that require a database connection to complete, and the project maintainers must understand the tradeoffs associated with using an unofficial MySQL implementation in their test suite.

+Pull requests are welcome, but this project doesn’t have an issue tracker as it won’t be actively maintained.
+If you want to fork the project, feel free!

 ## SQL Syntax Supported